What caused Turkish plane crash? Experts weigh in on deadly incident

 The C-130 Hercules is the “longest military aircraft in continuous production in the world”, Mr Bateman said, with more than 70 years of service.

+Some analysts have said Turkey's fleet of Lockheed Martin C-130s is old and needs renewing, despite the aircraft's general reliability, and that the likely cause of the crash was a technical failure, Reuters reported.

-“Airplanes don't age in the same way as perhaps cars would,” he explained, adding that they “constantly get upgraded to bring them from to an acceptable standard for flying around today”.
+“Airplanes don't age in the same way as perhaps cars would,” Mr Bateman explained, adding that they “constantly get upgraded to bring them from to an acceptable standard for flying around today”.

 “This is a very forgiving aircraft.
 It's a very simple aircraft.
 It's known non-combat record is exceptionally safe.”